-Quizzes There will be three quizzes, the dates of which are subject to change but will be announced near the start of the term and posted on the common Canvas page.
+Quizzes There will some number of quizzes, the dates of which are subject to change but will be announced near the start of the term and posted on Canvas.
 Generally, you will be able to write these quizzes scheduled class time but we might have alternative arrangements as well.
 Please be aware of Student Conduct during Examinations.
+Following a quiz or other assessed work, we may schedule a follow-up meeting or video conference call with you and ask you to explain your answers.
+We could do this via random class sample or any other means.